tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 ## What About Reverse Complements?

-DNA sequences can be read in both directions, so it’s important to consider the reverse complement of the query sequence.
+DNA sequences can be read in both directions, so it's important to consider the reverse complement of the query sequence.
 The algorithm does just that, ensuring that matches are found no matter which direction the sequences are in.

 ## Handling Circular Sequences